Allen13x/PatHoST/README.md

 **Pat**hogen-**Ho**st **S**patial **T**ranscriptomics

-PatHoST is a Python framework for spatial transcriptomics data analysis, designed to study pathogen-host interactions using machine learning and deep learning techniques.
+PatHoST is a Python framework for spatial transcriptomics data analysis, designed to study pathogen-host interactions using machine learning and deep learning techniques by imputing the presence of bacteria on the tissues

 ## 📋 Description